 Merger control rules are embodied in the Law on the Protection of Competition [Zakon o zaštiti konkurencije] (Official Gazette of MN, no. 44/12) ("Competition Act"), in force as of 9 October 2012.
 The Competition Act regulates both the substantive and procedural aspects of merger control.
-To the extent that some procedural aspects are not regulated by the Competition Act, the Law on General Administrative Proceedings [Zakon o opštem upravnom postupku] (Official Gazette of MN, nos.
-60/03, 32/11 and 56/14) applies subsidiarily.
+To the extent that some procedural aspects are not regulated by the Competition Act, the Law on General Administrative Proceedings [Zakon o upravnom postupku] (Official Gazette of MN, nos.
+60/03, 32/11, 56/14, 20/2015, 40/2016 and 37/2017) applies subsidiarily.